RitwikSaikia/udacity_drln_playground/README.md

 #### Environment Details

 * __Type:__ UnityML
-* __Goal:__ The agents must learn to move to as many yellow bananas as possible while avoiding blue bananas.
+* __Goal:__ The agents must learn to collect as many yellow bananas as possible while avoiding blue bananas.
 * __Reward:__
    - +1 for collecting yellow banana.
-   - -1 for collecting blue banana/
+   - -1 for collecting blue banana
 * __State Space:__  37 dimensions which contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 * __Action Space:__